apivideo/api.video-python-client/docs/PlayerThemesApi.md

 Retrieve a player

-Use a player ID to retrieve details about the player and display it for viewers.
+Retreive a player theme by player id.

 ### Example
 ```python